How to Craft Your Career Pivot: Making Sense of an Unconventional Path

 For example:

-Military service → Leadership under pressure, strategic planning, team coordination, talent development, recruitment, attention to detail
+Military service → Leadership under pressure, strategic planning, team coordination, operational execution

-The key is to stop listing job duties and start highlighting capabilities that apply across contexts, and to prioritize what is most valued in your job of interest.
+The key is to stop listing job duties and start highlighting capabilities that apply across contexts.
+This is the foundation of a strong resume for a career change.

 2. Create a Compelling "Why"

-Maybe you realized that what you loved most about teaching was developing people, which led you to corporate training.
-Or perhaps your military experience taught you the importance of logistics, sparking your interest in supply chain management.
+Maybe you realized what you loved most about teaching was developing people — which led you to corporate training.

 3. Show the Throughline

-When you identify this narrative of continuity, your resume stops looking scattered and starts looking strategic—and at its best, like a story that culminates in your brand new job.
+When you identify this throughline, your resume stops looking scattered and starts looking intentional.

 On Your Resume

-• Lead with a strong summary that names your pivot explicitly and highlights your unique value proposition.
+• Lead with a strong professional summary that clearly names your pivot

-• Rewrite bullet points to focus on achievements and transferable skills, not job-specific tasks.
+• Rewrite bullet points to emphasize impact and outcomes

 In Your Cover Letter